ZackDev/zackdev.github.io/pages/coding_style.md

 # Coding Style Guidelines:
-The following guidelines are the ones I use for, not only, but also for Python programs.
+The following guidelines are grouped by where in the Python code they apply, namely imports, classes, functions & methods and variables & parameters.

 ## Imports:
-For imports I use two separate lines at the beginning of the Python file.
+For imports, use two separate lines at the beginning of the Python file.
 * group imports into two sections, one for known modules, the second for custom module imports